liferay-design/liferay.design/src/markdown/lexicon/patterns/Charts/chart-color-palette.md

 ---
-title: "Colors"
+title: 'Colors'
-description: "A specific color palette with the aim to provide the best charts user experience."
+description: 'A specific color palette with the aim to provide the best charts user experience.'
-layout: "guide"
+layout: 'guide'
 order: 2
 ---

 Colors must be the last choice you make to differentiate chart elements.
 Lexicon provides a specific color order and combinations and rules to follow when you create a new chart component, including patterns, dash lines, and shapes.

 ### Flat Colors